jasperblues/spring-kotlin/README.md

 ## Spring + Kotlin FAQ

+###What is the simplest way to start a Spring Boot + kotlin application?

+Go to http://start.spring.io/#!language=kotlin, add your dependencies, choose Gradle or Maven and click on "Generate Project" ;-)

 ###Where this "Configuration problem: @Configuration class 'Foo' may not be final" error message come from?

 Spring applications are using proxies to deal with most `@Component` beans like `@Configuration`, `@Service`or `@Repository`.
 JDK dynamic proxies are used when possible (your bean should implement an interface, and `proxyTargetClass` should be set to `false`, which is the default) while CGLIB proxies are used with classes that do not expose methods with interfaces, and/or when `proxyTargetClass` is set to `true`.